-As you prepare for the transition from summer to the colder months of fall and winter, it is easy to switch on the heating system without giving it a second thought.
+As you prepare for the transition from summer to the colder months of fall and winter, it is easy to start turning on your heater without a second thought.
 Things you should be aware of include dust collecting on the air filters and in the duct system, lubricants drying up, and general maintenance needs to ensure optimal operation of your heating unit.

-In order to ensure a safe home and a well-maintained furnace, it is recommended that you take the following measures before running your heating system.
+In order to ensure a safe home and a well-maintained furnace, it is recommended that you take the following measures before turning on your heating system.

 Preparing to Turn On Your Heating System